 What is the actual value of social media traffic?
 Read below!

 Steady Influx of Visitors Without New Content

-Consider my cycling blog I have published in German for a few years.
+Consider my bike blog I have published in German for a few years.
 In recent years I was unable to take care of it.
 I mostly updated existing content.
 Yet

-despite the lack of new content and the existing one being in German I get daily traffic from Pinterest sites from all over the world.
+despite the lack of new content and the existing one being in German I got daily traffic from Pinterest sites from all over the world.

 This steady influx of new social media visitors without new content is the exception though.
 It works best on Pinterest.

 Facebook and Twitter visitors usually come to your site because someone recently shared your content.